jpiaskowski/r-novice-AgScience/_extras/guide.md

 ## Pulling in Data

-The easiest way to get the data used in this lesson during a workshop is to have attendees download the raw data from [gapminder-data][gapminder-data] and [gapminder-data-wide][gapminder-data-wide].
+The easiest way to get the data used in this lesson during a workshop is to have attendees download the raw data from `usethis::use_course("my/custom/url")`.
+This will download all the files at that address to directory located on an individual user's desktop.

-Attendees can use the `File - Save As` dialog in their browser to save the file.

 ## Overall